evhuh/ECE3481_lab_1/README.md

 - OUTPUTS :
     * r25:r24 = 16-bit sum
-       - r24 contains the 8-bit low part
+       - r24 contains the low byte
-       - r25 is set to 0 or 1 depending
+       - r25 is set to 0 or 1 (depending on if carry out)

 ## PART 2: Add 2 functions sumval(a,b) + diffval(a,b)
-- NOTE: int & char are treated similiary in assembly (rep as ints -> ASCII for chars)

 - FUNCTIONS : sumval, diffval
   * FUNCTION 1: sumval(a,b)
      - INPUTS two unsigned char a & char b then ADD them